Rei-SwitchBot/faq/en-us/Universal Remote.md

 ---
 ### How to Add Fire TV and Apple TV to SwitchBot Universal Remote?

-Last Updated: 2024 Jul 25
+Last Updated: 2024 Nov 18

 Related Products: SwitchBot Universal Remote

-SwitchBot App Version: 8.7 or newer
+SwitchBot App Version: 9.3 or newer

-Firmware Version: 2.7 or newer
+Firmware Version: 4.2 or newer
 1. Make sure your SwitchBot App version is up to date.

 2. Make sure SwitchBot Universal Remote has been added to your App and your device firmware version is up to date.